 From Pet Poison Helpline

 "Shorty" a seven-year-old, male (neutered) Domestic Shorthair cat ingested a ping-pong sized thawing piece of yeast bread dough.
-About 5-6 hours later Shorty's owner noticed he was drooling and lethargic.
+About 5 to 6 hours later Shorty's owner noticed he was drooling and lethargic.

 She called Pet Poison Helpline and was advised that dough containing yeast may continue to rise in the warm environment of the stomach.
 Thus, her cat might be at risk for a bowel obstruction.
 Also, the fermenting yeast can cause ethanol (alcohol) poisoning in animals.